Ahmedvini/NTI-face-pose-statment/README.md

 We would like to acknowledge the valuable contributions of the following team members to this project:

 - **Abdelrahman Ashraf** - [GitHub Profile](https://github.com/AbdelrahmanAboegela)

+    Primary developer and project lead.
+Responsible for the core architecture, implementation, and overall project management.

 - **Ahmed Elsheikh** - [GitHub Profile](https://github.com/Ahmedvini)

+    Hosted and maintained the main repository.
+    Prepared and delivered the presentation.

 - **Ahmed Mohamed** - [GitHub Profile](https://github.com/Mido4125)
 - **Omar Tamer** - [GitHub Profile](https://github.com/omartamer44)